CWood-sdf/banana.nvim/README.md

 ### Other examples

-Currently there are four examples: a todo app, a partial clone of the lazy.nvim plugin, an example tree element, and a counter app.
+Currently there are four examples: a todo app, a partial clone of the lazy.nvim plugin ui, an example tree element, and a counter app.

 The todo's files are contained in banana/example/todo.nml and lua/banana_example/todo.lua.
 You can run it with `require('banana').runTodo()`